SAP-samples/teched2022-XP160/exercises/3_Develop/4_Build.md

 ![](../images/Deploy_mta.png")

-Your trial subaccount and Cloud Foundry Target will be selected automatically as destination.<br /><br />In case you are asked for your Cloud Foundry target select your approriate trial account and space as CF Organization and Space and click **Apply**
+Your trial subaccount and Cloud Foundry Target will be selected automatically as destination.In case you are asked for your Cloud Foundry target select your approriate trial account and space as CF Organization and Space and click **Apply**.<br /><br />

 5. After the deployment is triggered, you can see the progress of the deployment in the terminal under <strong>Task: Deploy MTA Archive</strong>. <br />It takes a while to complete the task.
 You will see a success message in the console once it's done. <br />If not, check the previous steps again.<br /><br />